 AT&T Dining Cards can be used to purchase meals for Official Occasions at the AT&T Center (this includes Gabriel's Cafe and The Carillon restaurant).
 All AT&T related entertainment expenses must have an approved OOEF on file.

 Some events are classified as Official Occasions and should follow the same general procedures as Entertainment.
-Contracts are required for events where alcohol is served on campus, and/or when the caterer requests a down payment or prepayment.
-A TABC licensed bartender is required at any on-campus event where alcohol is served, and a copy of the TABC license is required.
-Likewise, you will need to obtain proof of liability insurance if a bartender will be paid for services.
+Contracts are required for events when the caterer requests a down payment or prepayment or when a bartender serves alcohol on-campus.
+For an on-campus event, prior approval must be obtained to serve alcohol and a TABC licensed bartender is required.

 Cost of consumable/disposable, non-food/non-beverage items not associated with a university-funded event (such as coffee filters, plastic utensils, paper plates, paper towels, and soap) do not require an Official Occasion Expense Form.
 However, when purchased with state funds, the department must document how the purchase is necessary to accomplish a public purpose that is related to the agency’s legal authority or duties.